psrodrigues/psrodrigues.github.io/_posts/2017-12-31-CSRFandCOORS.markdown

 ![Official Website]({{ site.url }}/images/csrf/official_login.PNG)

+As we see in the next image, there are no transaction done.

 ![After the login]({{ site.url }}/images/csrf/victim_transactions.PNG)

 By visiting the attacker website and triggering the attack we go back then to the official site and see a transaction that we haven’t done knowingly.
 ![Attack]({{ site.url }}/images/csrf/attack.PNG)

+When we refresh the official page we now see the transaction that has been made.

 ![Attack Done]({{ site.url }}/images/csrf/attack_done.PNG)